-How to use specific colours for data entry and formula cells, to make troubleshooting easier.
-Find and fix the problem cells
+How to use specific colours for data entry and formula cells, to make Excel troubleshooting easier.
+Find and fix the problem cells, so you can leave the office on time!

 Sometimes you get workbooks to troubleshoot, and the cells are filled with colours, that are only there to brighten up the worksheet.
 To make the troubleshooting easier, you can clear out the existing colours, and use your own set of colours to highlight cells with formulas, or other cell contents.